widow advocate | speaker | author | leader

 In 2022, she is visioning a future plan to launch the first-ever Christian Alliance for Widows platform to equip places of worship to better serve widows with tools and programs backed by scriptural reference, widow research and leadership experience.

 She partners and speaks at events with Global Fund for Widows, and Widows For Peace through Democracy.
 Her speaking invitations are diverse including Cornell Law School and Northwestern University Law to discuss activism for effective law making for underserved widows.
+She represents the United States at the annual International Widows Day June 23 event highlighting widow issues and solutions.
 Her advocacy and visionary work on behalf of widows is recognized locally, nationally and internationally.

-She's a graduate of Pace University, Communication Studies and Stanford University with a course focus on International Women's Health and Human Rights.
-Her knowledge in widow statistics, research, advocacy, leadership development and debunking the myths vs. realities has advanced the widows health movement for over 20 years.
+She's a graduate of Pace University, Communication Studies and attended Stanford University courses focused on International Women's Health and Human Rights.
+Her knowledge in widow statistics, research, advocacy, leadership development and debunking the myths vs. realities has advanced the widows health movement for over 20+ years.

-You can champion widows by doing your part by taking 2 minutes to sign our petition to Advance the Rights of Widows in the United States and Worldwide.
+You can champion widows by doing your part in taking 2 minutes to sign our petition to Advance the Rights of Widows in the United States and Worldwide.